snimu/blog/contents/byte-latent-transformer/article.md

 - *Better adversarial robustness:* see above
 - *Reduction in the required n-gram size:* if we have two resolutions of patches, one with twice as many bytes as the other, then the high-resolution patches would give a rough estimate of an n-gram for the bytes in the low-resolution patch.
 Why?
 The low-resolution patch contains information about which bytes are in it, while the first high-resolution patch contains information about which bytes are in the first half of the low-resolution patch, and the second high-resolution patch contains information about which bytes are in the second half of the low-resolution patch.
 This gives an ordering of bytes.
 By doing this at different resolutions instead of just one patch-size and the bytes, we emulate the multi-depth n-grams that the BLT uses.
 This is especially true if we include a single self-attention layer for every patch resolution, like we do with the bytes.
 - *Better inclusion of multi-modality:* [see below](#multi-modality)
+- **Better token-level understanding.** In the end of the [better understanding of the content of patches](#better-understanding-of-the-content-of-patches) section, we saw that the BLT is worse than a BPE model at "Insert word" and "Delete word", which are token-level tasks.
+By mixing information at different levels of resolution, the gap might be closed.

 While this comes at the cost of increased complexity and (very slightly) increased FLOPs, I believe that it is worth trying.